1) I want to do a variety act (non-burlesque)!

 2) I want to be a burlesque dancer in the troupe!

-If and when Green Mountain Cabaret is looking for new members, there will be auditions for apprentices (aka.
+When Green Mountain Cabaret is looking for new members, there will be auditions for apprentices (aka.
 Stage Kats) announced on our Facebook page.
 All new burlesque members to the cabaret will start as apprentices on a trial period.
 This allows the troupe and current apprentices to evaluate if the new apprentice is a good fit for the group, and the new apprentice to evaluate if the group is right for him/her.
 An apprentice will only be promoted to troupe once they have shown improvement in their burlesque (if they have never had experience before) and dedication to the group above the minimum requested of them.

 3) I am a burlesque dancer with previous performance experience and I want to guest perform!